FireTail-io/firetail-krakend-plugin-poc/README.md

+## Installation Into Existing KrakenD Instances

+The Firetail KrakenD plugin is a HTTP server plugin.
+See the KrakenD docs on [injecting plugins](https://www.krakend.io/docs/extending/injecting-plugins/) for how to load it into your KrakenD instances, and the following section on [Configuration](#configuration) for how to configure the Firetail KrakenD plugin once you have successfully injected it.

 ## Configuration

-See the KrakenD docs on [injecting plugins](https://www.krakend.io/docs/extending/injecting-plugins/).

 See the [example/krakend.json](./example/krakend.json) for an example configuration of the Firetail KrakenD plugin.
 The following table describes all of the currently supported configuration fields, all of which are optional: